 Figure 17: Fight diseases with computational power while earning BANANO!

-used in new contexts.
-MonkeyTalks is a combination of a self-sustaining BANANO faucet and an
+it can be used in new contexts.
+MonkeyTalks is a combination of a self-sustaining BANANO faucet

-self-sustaining since your payment in turn refills the faucet.
-And finally, it's on-chain because any
+payment in turn refills the faucet.
+And finally, it's on-chain because any message sent through

-message sent through MonkeyTalks it’s engraved into the transaction’s RAW: this means that all of the
+MonkeyTalks it’s engraved into the transaction’s RAW: this means that all of the messages are

-messages are publicly visible and basically immutable because they were written into the BANANO
+publicly visible and basically immutable because they were written into the BANANO blockchain.

 While its ongoing free and fair distribution program surely resembles one of the biggest strengths of BANANO and has led to a rapidly growing community, it also logically leads to inflation.
 That’s why the BANANO team in July 2019 announced a monthly ‘Buy-Back and Burn’ scheme (article).
 In brief, the BANANO team uses earnings from faucet monetization (mainly mined coins and income from advertisements) to buy back BANANO from exchanges and subsequently sends all bought BANANO to a burn address, making respective coins ultimately inaccessible.
 The overall aim of this approach is to stabilize markets especially during the ongoing free distribution phase (Figure 19).
 Coin burns unrelated to this program have occurred, and may happen again in the future.